penberg/agent-datakit/README.md

 * **[Specification](SPEC.md)** - SQLite-based agent filesystem specification
 * **Sandbox** - Linux-compatible execution environment with agent filesystem support (_experimental_)

+Read more about the motivation for AgentFS in the announcement [blog post](https://turso.tech/blog/agentfs).
 ## 🧑‍💻 Getting Started

 ### Using the CLI